Skip to main content

 • PCB cost should be weighed against age only after wiring and power checks pass.

-Send the E6 error code and blinking light, a clear display photo and blinking-light video if the unit shows one, and York model sticker.
-Send the model sticker so the matching official row can be checked quickly.
-We can help separate wiring, terminal, and PCB checks.
+Before booking, send: E6 error code and blinking light, a clear display photo and blinking-light video if the unit shows one, York model stickers, affected rooms, operating state when the code appeared, and whether one room or every room failed.

 WhatsApp us